USAFrenzy/ArgFormatter/README.md

     that glyph.
   - The above Unicode point is where this library seems to differ from ```<format>```, as ```<format>``` uses "```?```" irregardless.
 - booleans will have the correct true/false textual representation
-- All other arithmetic values will be localized based on decimal and thousands separator groupings
+- All other arithmetic values will be localized based on decimal and thousands separator groupings or according to the format flag(s) present

 <br>